Cheezy23/MNIST_Project/README.md

-# Hand written character predictor using MNIST dataset
+# Hand Written Character Predictor using MNIST dataset
 This project is part of an Emerging Technologies module I am completeing as part of my 4th Year Study in GMIT.

 On completeion of this project there will be a web a